Sacred Places of Peace and Power

 The Four Sacred Caves of Christ

-In order to discuss pilgrimage sites in the Christian tradition it is important to first understand the distinction between those sites outside the Holy Land and those inside that general territory.
-Christian pilgrimage sites outside of the Holy Land are considered sacred because of several reasons including: the presence of relics attributed to Christ, Mary, or the twelve apostles; because of 'apparitions' of Jesus or more often Mary; because of miracles attributed to the holy family or various angels; or because of the association of some saintly Christian figure.
 Christian pilgrimage sites inside the Holy Land however, are considered sacred because of their direct association with the actual life of Jesus.
 Whether or not Jesus was ever present at these places is a subject of intense scholarly debate.
-Certain narrow-minded theologians and fanatical Christians may insist on the fact of the matter on the basis of their 'faith'.
-Historians however, explain that there is no historical evidence to substantiate the matter (the Gospels of the New Testament are not considered historically accurate documents as they show many signs of multiple authorship, later additions and changes, and significant internal contradictions).
-By featuring such places in my writings I am not indicating agreement or disagreement with either side of the debate.
-Rather I am stating my personal feelings regarding the very real presence of a spirit and sanctity at these places - whatever may be the cause of that phenomenon.
-Amongst the many Holy Land pilgrimage places that I visited, the following four were especially appealing and powerful.
+Certain narrow-minded theologians and fundamentalist Christians may insist on the fact of the matter on the basis of their faith.
+Historians however, explain that there is scant historical evidence to substantiate the matter.
+The Gospels of the New Testament are not considered historically accurate documents as they show many signs of multiple authorship, later additions and changes, and significant internal contradictions.

-The Chapel of Mary, Monastery of Almuharraq, Egypt
+Chapel of Mary, Monastery of Almuharraq, Egypt

 Additional information of related interest: